spcourse/website/index.md

 Welcome to this programming track!
 Here, you’ll use the Python programming language while learning to solve scientific problems from several fields of science.
 This track is intended for students who have no experience in programming at all.
 The Scientific Programming track consists of three courses:

-- Scientific Programming 1 (3 EC, not graded but pass/fail).
+- Scientific Programming 1 (SP1) — 3 EC, not graded but pass/fail.
-- Scientific Programming 2 (3 EC, not graded but pass/fail).
+- Scientific Programming 2 (SP2) — 3 EC, not graded but pass/fail.
-- Data Processing (6 EC, graded).
+- Data Processing (DP) — 6 EC, graded.

 You learn about the Python language by working on programming problems from several scientific areas.
 The three courses from this track are designed to be taken together, but you can choose to only follow one or two of the courses.